Once upon a time, I was terrified of public speaking.

 It doesn’t have to be like this.

 And would you believe me if I told you PowerPoint can be a higly creative medium to work in?
-Or that these days, I look forward using PowerPoint (or Keynote on my Mac) whenever I have a new presentation to put together?
+Or that these days, I look forward using Keynote (the Mac equivalent to PowerPoint) whenever I have a new presentation to put together?